Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 <details open>

-<summary>A user wants to sync their SmartWeights sensor with the mobile app.</summary>
+<summary>A user wants to sync their SmartWeights sensors with the mobile app.</summary>

-- The user securely attaches the SmartWeight sensor to their dumbbell following the instructions provided via the mobile app.
+- The user securely attaches the SmartWeight sensor to their dumbbell and the elbow sensor to their elbow following the instructions provided via the mobile app.
-- The user navigates to the Devices section on the app to initiate the addition of a new sensor.
-- Within the app, the user selects the option to Add New Sensor.
-The app will provide instructions to ensure the sensor is on and in pairing mode.
 - The app will search for available sensors.
-The user selects their sensor from the list of available devices to start the pairing process.
-- Once the user selects their sensor, the app establishes a connection via Bluetooth.
-A confirmation message is displayed to the user indicating that the sensor is successfully synced.
+- The app establishes a connection via Bluetooth and a confirmation is displayed to the user indicating that the sensor is successfully synced.

 </details>

 ## Assertions
-1. User receives a confirmation message displaying the sensor is successfully synced.
+1. User receives a confirmation displaying the sensor is successfully synced.

 <br></br>